Scalar extension Hopf algebroids: Scalar extension symmetric Hopf algebroid

 Now assume that the antipodes agree.
-By Proposition \ref{obrat-1}, with $\bar\Psi := \Psi^{-1}$, it follows that the coactions are compatible via $\phi$ and via $\theta$, and two symmetric Hopf algebroid structures arise as a result by Theorem \ref{HAHA} and Theorem~\ref{barPhi}.
+By Proposition \ref{obrat-1}, with $\bar\Psi := \Psi^{-1}$, it follows that the coactions are compatible via $\phi$ and via $\theta$, and two symmetric Hopf algebroid structures arise as a result by Theorems \ref{HAHA} and~\ref{barPhi}.
 By Proposition \ref{obrat-1}, these structures are the same because $\bar\Psi$ is the inverse of~$\Psi$. \end{proof}